 Gesso is a white paint mixture used as a ground for acrylic painting and oils.
 Linen is stretched for canvas then painted with gesso to provide a smoother and more resistant surface for the paint to pushed around on.
 Acrylic gesso is a little different from traditional gesso as it contains latex.
 You can also use gesso to create texture under the paint you're going to apply.

 Glazing is a great way to seal pencil sketches to paint over.
 Using a gel medium is the best and most even way to achieve a glaze.
-I start by selecting the colour I'd like to glaze with, in this case green.
-I mix a bit of gel medium and paint together with just a little mist of water to loosen it all up.
-Once it's an even mixture, I apply the glaze over these black strokes.
+Start by selecting the colour you'd like to glaze with, in this case green.
+Then mix a bit of gel medium and paint together with just a little mist of water to loosen it all up.
+Once it's an even mixture, apply the glaze over these black strokes.

-Blending is a tricky technique to master with acrylic painting.
-First I lay in a layer of white then using a filbert brush, add in blue along the bottom of the area being blended.
-I stroke back and forth, rapidly up and down the area, until I get a nice gradient from darker blue to white.
+Blending is one of the trickier acrylic painting techniques to master.
+First, paint in a layer of white then using a filbert brush, add in your colour (here we're using blue) along the bottom of the area you want blended.
+Stroke back and forth, rapidly up and down the area, until you get a nice gradient from your colour to white.
 Working wet into wet is the best way to blend.
-You can also dry blend by laying in colour, letting it dry then dry brushing colour over it.
+You can also dry blend by laying in colour, letting it dry then dry brushing another colour over it.

 It's best to use this technique when the colour or surface underneath is dry.
-I start by loading up my brush with a deep purple and paint a shape into the dry orange paint.
-From here I can drag out the other side of the stroke to feather it into the canvas and orange paint below.
-You can see that acrylics have an incredible amount of control and will stay put pretty much where ever you put them.
+Start by loading up your brush (here with a deep purple), and paint a shape into the dry background (here orange).
+From there you can drag out the other side of the stroke to feather it into the canvas and paint below.
+You can see that acrylics have an incredible amount of control and will stay put pretty much wherever you put them.

 - How to draw a bear in 5 simple steps (opens in new tab)